-Email isn’t the only way a cloud security breach can happen.
-As the value of data continues to increase, criminals are finding all kinds of ways to gain access to organizations’ data.
-We’re used to hearing about the huge data breaches affecting millions of records from the likes of The Marriott, Facebook, Yahoo, and others.
-But the best kept secret in cybersecurity is that smaller businesses, K-12 school districts and higher education institutions, and public agencies are increasingly falling victim to cloud security breaches.
+Email isn’t the only way a cloud security breach can occur.
+As the value of data continues to increase, criminals are finding new ways to gain access to organizations’ data.
+We’re used to hearing about data breaches affecting millions of records from the likes of Facebook, Yahoo, The Marriott and others.
+But the best kept secret in cybersecurity is that smaller businesses, K-12 school districts, higher education institutions, and public agencies are increasingly falling victim to cloud security breaches.

 Here is a list of how a Google cloud security breach can happen in your cloud environment.

 Statistically speaking, employees are the biggest cause of a data breach.
 Most often it is by accident, but employee actions can also be malicious.
 Depending on the employee and the permissions granted to them in G Suite, it can be difficult or impossible for Google to identify if an employee is handling your data improperly.

 As previously mentioned, email is still the most common threat vector for phishing and malware attacks.
 Gmail has made significant improvements in its suspicious content notifications and native email filtering to help users.
 But many find that it is not enough, thus the huge (and competitive) anti-phishing industry.